PointCloudLibrary/pcl/doc/tutorials/content/gpu_octree.rst

 Using GPU Octree search functions
 ====================================================

 The GPU Octree sub-module provides  parallelized search operations using a CUDA Octree implementation.
 In this tutorial, we will learn how to utilize octrees to perform search queries on unorganized point clouds.
-In order to utilize GPU Octree functions, you must first build PCL with GPU support enabled, by following `these instructions <https://pcl-tutorials.readthedocs.io/en/latest/gpu_install.html#gpu-install>`_.
+In order to utilize GPU Octree functions, you must first build PCL with GPU support enabled, by following :ref:`gpu_install`.

 When to use the GPU Octree module